RedHotDataProject/Project_ADA/docs/index.md

 ### Production / manufacture impact

 <p><div style="text-align: justify">
 Our first query, equipped with our brand new database, is to explore the distribution of the products information over the world.
-This is presented here in three steps: we first observe the place(s) of origin of the product, then the manufacturing place(s) and finally the purchasing place(s).
-Note the plural form since these can sometime have links to different countries.
+But do we have access to a truthful represention of the information over the entire world?
+Let's investigate by plotting the purchasing places of our dataset.
 </div>
 </p>

-#### Distribution of origin places?

-<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/35.embed" height="500" width="100%"></iframe>

-#### Distribution of manufacturings places?

-<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/37.embed" height="500" width="100%"></iframe>

-#### Distribution of pruchasing places?

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/39.embed" height="500" width="100%"></iframe>

 <p><div style="text-align: justify">
-Note that we mainly have data for "western" countries, with a <b> huge bias toward France</b>.
+Note how we mainly have data for "western" countries, with a <b>huge bias toward France</b>.
 We mostly lack information for countries in Africa, the Middle East and the centre of Asia.
 Our dataset is thus clearly not a truthful representation of the world.
 We shall therefore restrict the analysis to the case of France, since it is the most prevalent among the different columns.
 This means products are to be limited to those available for purchasing in France.
 This requirement is not an exclusive one: we do <b>not only</b> require them to be sold in France but to be <b>at least</b> available in France.
 </div></p>

 <p>
-With these changes brought about, what can we say about the origin countries? </p>
+With these changes brought about, what can we say about the <b>origin countries</b>? </p>

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/43.embed" height="500" width="100%"></iframe>

-<p>And the manufacturing countries? </p>
+<p>And the <b>manufacturing countries</b>? </p>

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/41.embed" height="500" width="100%"></iframe>

 <p><div style="text-align: justify">
-Interestingly, the distribution only seems to change for the developing country!
+Interestingly, the distribution only seems to change for the developing world!
 Indeed, these tend to rather be exporting products of <i>origin</i> instead of <i>manufactured</i> ones.
 On the contrary, developed countries contribute in the exports of both types of categories.
 This is of course not a surprising fact: developed countries are industrial powerhouses.
 </div></p>

 <p><div style="text-align: justify">